 Any full-time Optional Practical Training authorization you receive is subtracted from your total 12‑month period.

 Any part‑time OPT (20 hours per week or less) is deducted at the rate of one day of practical training for every two part‑time days of OPT authorized.

-For most students, the completion of study date is the degree conferral date following their final semester.
-Degree conferral dates at UB are February 1, June 1 and September 1.
+For most students, the completion of study date is their degree conferral date or I-20 program end date following their final semester.

-You cannot apply for Post-Completion OPT more than 90 days before your completion of study date/degree conferral date.
+You cannot apply for Post-Completion OPT more than 90 days before your completion of study date/program end date.

-You may choose any start date between your degree conferral date and the end of your 60-day grace period.
+You may choose any start date between the day after your degree conferral date/I-20 program end date and the end of your 60-day grace period.
 For example: